New Zealand does not have a Free Trade Agreement (FTA) with the United States.

 - New Zealand concluded a concluded a CEP agreement with Thailand that entered into force on July 1, 2005.

 - New Zealand concluded an FTA with China that entered into force on October 1, 2008.

 - New Zealand and Malaysia signed an FTA October 26, 2009 which entered into force in January 2016.

 - New Zealand concluded a CEP with Hong Kong, which entered into force on January 1, 2011.

-- New Zealand concluded a FTA with Korea in 2014 and the FTA entered into force on 20 December 2015.
+- New Zealand concluded an FTA with Korea in 2014 and the FTA entered into force on 20 December 2015.

-- New Zealand has negotiated a FTA with the United Kingdom and anticipates to ratify the document in 2022.
+- New Zealand has negotiated an FTA with the United Kingdom which entered into force on May 31, 2023.

 - New Zealand’s latest FTA was signed on July 9, 2023 with the Economic Union.
 The agreement is anticipated to enter into force in the first half of 2024.

 - New Zealand continues to engage in negotiations to conclude new FTA’s.